NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

 ## Extension

-We can get the code to run eachtime the Raspberry PI powers up s that we can start it without needing to be connected to a monitor, keyboard or mouse.
-This can be especially useful if we wnat to take timelapse picture in a location where space is limited.
+Currently your code will run when you type in a command to call the python script.
+This however requires you to have the Raspberry Pi connected to a Monitor, Keyboard and Mouse.
+We can get the code to run eachtime the RPi powers up so that we can start the script without needing to be connected to anythning apart from power.
+This can be especially useful if we want to take timelapse picture in a location where space is limited.
 It also means we could use a battery pack and place the RPi in a remote location.

 To do this we add a `cron` job to the Raspberry Pi. `cron` is a scheduling tool that can be used to start scripts when needed (in this case at startup) or run them repeatedly at specific times of day.

-to add a cron jon follow the instructions below:
+to add a cron job follow the instructions below:

 1. At the command line or in LXTermianl type `sudo nano crontab -e`
 1. At the bottom of the script insert `@reboot python /home/pi/timelapse.py &`